devopsjyotir/v9/content/featured/SpotifyProfile/index.md

 showInProjects: true
 ---

-A full-stack PERN application that allows administrators to view and manage college students' school reports, including the ability to create new courses and calculate GPA.
+A full-stack PERN application that allows administrators to view and manage college students' school reports, including the ability to create and add courses.
+Implements CRUD.